'The Mousetrap' turns 70: Here's what London was like when 'The Mousetrap' premiered

 What historical events happened in 1952?

 Thinking about historical events that seem worlds apart, but actually happen in the same year, can be mindblowing.
-Here’s something that’ll make you think differently about The Mousetrap — just six months before The Mousetrap’s first performance, the coronation of Queen Elizabeth II took place, starting a new Commonwealth era.
+Here’s something that’ll make you think differently about The Mousetrap — just six months before The Mousetrap’s first performance, Queen Elizabeth II took the throne, starting a new Commonwealth era.
 Both the Queen and The Mousetrap hold their records for being the longest-serving British monarch and British show, respectively, so maybe they hold one another up?

 Anne Frank’s The Diary of a Young Girl was published in 1952.
 The first Miss Universe pageant took place in 1952.
 Children played with Mr. Potato Head toys, and adults watched Gene Kelly splash about in puddles in Singin’ in the Rain.
 What we’re saying is that a lot happened in 1952, so much so that it’s difficult to wrap your brain around all the events!